razvan-c-c/simple-content-locker-PHP/README.md

 ```

-some minor modifications will be required if you wanna use link tracking tags.
+some minor modifications will be required if you wanna use link tracking tags